 II.1 Data Information

 All of the data collected is provided by Ronquist et. al from the paper Evolution of Gall Wasp-Host Plant Association.
 This paper scored 175 morphological characters for 41 taxa in a Maximum Parsimony framework.
-Using this exemplar tree, Ronquist et al. created a meta tree for their trait mapping and estimations, which was limited to only the taxa that induce galls.
-Moreover, this paper provides character state information for the form, structure, position, chambers, and attachment traits of gall wasps [1].
+Using the exemplar tree built from this morphological data, Ronquist et al. created a meta tree for their trait mapping and estimations, which was limited to only the taxa that induce galls.
+Moreover, this paper provides character state information for the form, structure, position, chambers, and attachment traits of gall wasps which was collected by the researchers [2].

 II.2 Phylogenetic Inference

 To generate a phylogenetic tree, the program MrBayes version 3.2.7a was used [4].
 The dataset from the Ronquist et al. paper was a morphological character matrix scored for 175 characters.
-This matrix was in Nexus format, however it was not MrBayes compatible due to the scoring of the characters.
-For morphological data inputs, MrBayes can only support a total of nine character states that must be labeled with the numbers 0-9.
+This matrix was in Nexus format; however, it was not MrBayes compatible due to the scoring of the characters.
+For morphological data inputs, MrBayes can only support a total of nine-character states that must be labeled with the numbers 0-9.
 The original morphological nexus data labeled the character states with the letters “a-p”, which thus prompted a necessary conversion.
-To accomplish this conversion, a python script (can be seen in item x of the appendix) was written that would take each morphological sequence and replace the most frequent character states with the numbers 0-9.
+To accomplish this conversion, a python script (can be visualized in the GitHub repository link in the appendix) was written that would take each morphological character sequence and replace the most frequent character states with the numbers 0-9.
 The least frequent character states appeared at most 5 times over all sequences, and thus were replaced with a “-”.
 Following the conversion to MrBayes compatible Nexus file, the new morphology dataset was executed in MrBayes.
-The plan was to generate several high posterior probability trees, as well as a Baysesian consensus tree.
-Firstly, according to the example tree from Ronquist et al. there were 4 outgroup taxa labeled taxa who do not induce galls.
+The plan was to generate several high posterior probability trees, as well as a Bayesian consensus tree.
+Firstly, according to the exemplar tree from Ronquist et al. there were 4 outgroup taxa who do not induce galls.
 Therefore, before generating trees the outgroup taxon was set to Ibalia rufipes.
 Figure 7 in the appendix displays all taxa in the phylogeny and their classification.
-The data was processed in an equal rates model where rates will be sampled from the gamma distribution.
+The data was then processed in MrBayes using an equal rates model as the evolutionary model, where rates will be sampled from the gamma distribution.
 Then, MCMC was performed over 2 runs with each run having 100,000 generations, sampling frequency at 100, and discarding the first 25% of runs.
 After the MCMC walk had completed, the convergence of the runs was verified through the PSRF values [4].
-Finally, the trees over the 2 runs were summarized using a measure of creating consensus of the posterior distribution using all clades compatible with each other.
+Finally, the resultant trees over the 2 runs were summarized using a measure of creating consensus of the posterior distribution using all clades compatible with each other.
 From this procedure, the highest posterior probabilities of all trees from the best log likelihood scored run were obtained, as well as consensus trees with strong posterior probability support for clades.

 II.3 Comparative Methods